LawNetwork/Autoscriptv1/README.md

 ```

 ## Update
-This script still is in beta, all updates will be shown here:
+This script still is in beta, all updates will be shown below
-### Script version: 0.1 Beta
+#### Script version: 0.1 Beta
 ```
 wget raw.githubusercontent.com/LawNetwork/Autoscript/update.sh; chmod +x update.sh; ./update.sh
 ```

 Dm me on t.me/Law_sky if you are still facing any errors